BinWang0213/MRST_Shale/README.md

 ### Install ###
 1. Install [MRST2018a](http://www.mrst.no).
-2. Add the MRST_Shale folder to the "modules" folder of MRST.
+2. Add the ShOpen folder to the "modules" folder of MRST.
-3. Update the "mrst-2018a/modules/hfm" and "mrst-2018a/modules/compositional"  from  "MRST_Shale/3rdParty"
+3. Update the "mrst-2018a/modules/hfm" and "mrst-2018a/modules/compositional"  from  "ShOpen/3rdParty"
-4. Update the "mrst-2018a/utils/ADI.m"  from  "MRST_Shale/3rdParty"
+4. Update the "mrst-2018a/utils/ADI.m"  from  "ShOpen/3rdParty"

 Once MRST and our module are installed and our module can be used like any other MRST module.

 ### Getting start ###

-To run examples in MRST_Shale:
+To run examples in ShOpen:
 1. Before any script that relies on the repository is run, MRST must be started.
 This is done by running the file startup.m which is loacted inside of your MRST directory.
-2. Navigate to  "mrst-2018a/modules/" and add the "MRST_Shale" folder to Path by  "Add to Path" - > "Selected Folders and Subfolderes"
+2. Navigate to  "mrst-2018a/modules/" and add the "ShOpen" folder to Path by  "Add to Path" - > "Selected Folders and Subfolderes"
-3. Run any example script in the "MRST_Shale/examples"
+3. Run any example script in the "ShOpen/examples"

 this will make the contents of the geochemistry directory available in the workspace.